 Church ceremonies are lovely, but not for everyone.
 Some couples have weddings in Churches in order to please family members.
-It’s important that you have a ceremony that reflects you, be it a religious, humanist or civil ceremony.
+It’s important that you have a ceremony that reflects you, be it a religious or non-religious.
 The truth is, your parents won’t mind as much as you think they will and they’ll have a great day regardless.

 Humanist weddings are now legal on the entire island of Ireland, so if you don’t fancy a religious wedding but want something a little more personalised than a civil ceremony, it’s a great option.
 Unfortunately, in Northern Ireland, as same-sex marriage still isn’t legal, humanist weddings are not legally binding.
 Still, there’s nothing to stop you having a humanist ceremony for your family and friends while doing the legal bit in a registry office the day before.